 The area is defined by traversing the coordinates which mark the boundary of the area, as shown by the blue arrows in the second illustration above.
 The outlying coordinate is redundant, because there is no area out there.
 One of the two coincident coordinates at the location marked by the blue square is also redundant, since its only purpose is to send out or to catch the path out to the outlying, redundant coordinate.

 If redundant coordinates are removed the area becomes a normalized area that is not pathological, that is, it does not contain any crazy or unnecessary coordinates.
-Fix pathologies like this using the Normalize transform template.
+Fix pathologies like this using the Topology: clean (generalize) transform template.

 A simplification - This topic simplifies the nature of coordinates in a geom.
 From the Editing Drawings topic we can see that in addition to the classic specification of points, lines and areas by coordinates that draw the object in connect-the-dots fashion Manifold can also specify lines and areas using curvilinear segments where the coordinate numbers specify circle arcs, ellipse arcs or splines.